if_tcl.txt For Vim version 9.1. Last change: 2024 Oct 05

 $::vim::current(buffer) insert begin "Hello world"

-The "window" element contains the name of the window command for the
+The "window" element contains the name of the window command for thecurrent window.
+This can be used directly to invoke window commands

 (see tcl-window-cmds).
 This element is read-only.